400 George Street: Features

 The building contains 200 bike parking spaces, e-bike charging ports, 530 lockers and 26 showers.
 Entrance is via touchless entry doors.

 Tenants

 Office tenants in the building include a range of state and federal government agencies and departments, as well as private industry.
 This includes the Australian Competition and Consumer Commission, the Office of the Health Ombudsman, the Australian Energy Regulator, InterGen, the Queensland Law Reform Commission, Microsoft, and a range of barristers.
-In April 2013 a 50% interest in the building was sold to Motor Accident Commission for A$196 million.
+In April 2013 a 50% interest in the building was sold to the Motor Accident Commission for A$196 million.